Holiday in the Cotswolds

 Holiday Apartments in the Cotswolds

-Experience the ultimate in relaxation with a stay at the Howells Mere & Clearwater resort in the Cotswold Water Park, where in addition to a superb location in a 550-acre nature reserve surrounded by gorgeous lakes, you'll also enjoy access to the award-winning ArtSpa, with indoor and outdoor pools, a fully equipped gym, and luxurious treatments available.
+Experience the ultimate in relaxation with a stay at this superb resort in the Cotswold Water Park, where in addition to a superb location in a 550-acre nature reserve surrounded by gorgeous lakes, you'll also enjoy access to the award-winning ArtSpa, with indoor and outdoor pools, a fully equipped gym, and luxurious treatments available.

-Some truly charming traditional accommodation is available within Mill Village in the Cotswold Water Park, where you'll find traditional honey-coloured cottages within a beautiful wetland setting, perfect for a peaceful break within an unspoilt countryside setting.
+Some truly charming traditional accommodation is available within this beautiful holiday village in the Cotswold Water Park, where you'll find traditional honey-coloured cottages within a beautiful wetland setting, perfect for a peaceful break within an unspoilt countryside setting.
 On-site amenities include a heated outdoor pool as well as a tennis court.

 Things to do in the Cotswolds